garthzx/doodle/README.md

 ## Demo
 Download demo.mp4 to see.

-> *Please note that can still be improved in many ways.
+> *Please note that the project can still be improved in many ways.
 I'm working on that.*

 #### Description
 Doodle is a simple search engine that is similar in features as Google's.
 It stores sites and images